| PURSE

 This

-GA.
-A study was recently performed on women's purses.
-A health
+5, Atlanta, GA.
+A study was recently performed on women's

-the entire bottom of the purses and placed into special containers.
+of the purses and placed into special containers.
+The

 The

-restrooms (on the floor beside the toilet), kitchen counters &
+public restrooms (on the floor beside the toilet), kitchen

 They